-Our Chief Concierge, Mayumi Hayakawa is the Vice President of the Les Clef d'Or, an international network of men and women with common interests and goals.
+Our Chef Concierge, Mayumi Hayakawa is the President of the Les Clef d'Or, an international network of men and women with common interests and goals.
 The organisation is non-political, non-religious and non-union and it has its own mystique, a combination of their expertise, sources of inside information, intelligence and communication, formed to promote friendship between members so that they may better assist international travellers and tourists.

 Start your morning with a hearty Filipino breakfast.
 Sample old time favorites such as “longganisa” (sweet sausage), “tocino” (sweet cured pork) or “beef tapa” (cured beef) served with fried eggs and garlic rice.
 Other popular choices are “champorado” (chocolate flavored rice porridge) and “taho” (soybean custard with caramelized brown sugar syrup).
 After a hefty meal, stroll down Ayala Avenue and make your way through the gardens of the Ayala Triangle for a little piece of serenity within the vibrant city.
 Afterwards, visit the nearby Ayala Museum to discover a vast collection of Filipino art and dioramas to learn about the history of the Philippines.